China - A Trip Along the Silk Road (Part 3 of 3)

 Among the people we met were a large group from the Sind up on holiday with a couple of English speakers in the group translating questions from their friends.
 We met another group of students by day, singers by night.
 Also, a family that wanted to take my picture holding their baby, plus a bunch of school boys.
 There were lots of people with kites playing kite games, throwing the controls in some fashion and someone would catch it before the kite got away.

 We took my favorite form of transport on a long trip from the fort to dinner on the other side of town.
 I like whizzing madly through the city in a motorized rickshaw that seems to narrowly miss other vehicles at every pass.
 I like the street signs that say "Keep Your Lane."
-There are lanes painted on the streets but I don't think people paid any attention.
+There are lanes painted on the streets but I don't think managed to be in one at any time during the drive.

 We were lucky to see Lahore on Friday which is market day and today had an especially large selection of animals which will be consumed for Eids feasts in the next day or two.
 We even got to see camels!
 The best site was a couple of goats complacently riding home in the back seat of a compact car.